 The holidays are a fairly emotional time of the year for most of us.
 For some people, the holiday period brings memories of warm family gatherings and happy times.
-For others, it will bring feelings of depression related to loved ones who have passed on during the COVID-19 pandemic, or simply of childhood memories and experiences that weren't very pleasant.
+For others, it will bring feelings of depression related to loved ones who have passed on, or simply of childhood memories and experiences that weren't very pleasant.

 While our memories and experiences of holidays past are not something we can change, we can try to ensure that the current holidays don't add to any emotional burden we may already have.
 That may sound complicated, but actually all it means is having a little more awareness of the emotions we face at this time of the year, and of taking a little more control of our lives and actions so that we don't end up feeling bad about this year's holiday season.